v6d-io/v6d/README.rst

 between systems such routines cannot be easily reused.

 Vineyard provides such common manipulate routines on immutable data as drivers.
-Besides sharing the high level data abstractions, vineyard extends the capabily of data structures by drivers, enabling out-of-box reusable runtines for the boilerplate part in computation jobs.
+Besides sharing the high level data abstractions, vineyard extends the capability of data structures by drivers, enabling out-of-box reusable routines for the boilerplate part in computation jobs.

 Integrate with Kubernetes